mozilla/docker-etl/jobs/kpi-forecasting/README.md

 - `./kpi_forecasting/models` contains the forecasting models.

 This repo was designed to make it simple to add new forecasting models in the future.
-In general, a model needs to inherit the `models.base_forecast.BaseForecast` class and to implement the `_fit` and `_predict` methods.
-Output from the `_fit` method will automatically be validated by `BaseForecast._validate_forecast_df`.
+In general, a model needs to inherit the `models.base_forecast.BaseForecast` class and to implement the `fit` and `predict` methods.

-One caveat is that, in order for aggregations over time periods to work (e.g. monthly forecasts), the `_predict` method must generate a number of simulated timeseries.
-This enables the measurement of variation across a range of possible outcomes.
-This number is set by `BaseForecast.uncertainty_samples`.

 When testing locally, be sure to modify any config files to use non-production `project` and `dataset` values that you have write access to; otherwise the `write_output` step will fail.

 ## Interface
 The forecast objects in this repo implement an interface similar to `sklearn` or `darts`.
 Every forecast method should have a `fit` method for fitting the forecast and `predict` method for making predictions.
 The signature of these functions can be seen in `models.base_forecast.BaseForecast`.

+The `BaseEnsembleForecast` makes it possible to fit multiple models over the data, where different subsets of the data have different models applied to them.
+These subsets are referred to as "segments" in the code.
+Only one kind of model is supported, and different instances of this model are fit over the different segments.
+The type of model is set by the `model_class` argument, and should be a class that implements the same interface as `BaseForecast`.
+The `fit` and `predict` methods in `BaseEnsembleForecast` determine which segment each row of incoming data belongs to and uses the `fit` and `predict` methods of the model class on the segment.
+This can be seen in the `FunnelForecast` object, which uses the `BaseEnsembleForecast` with `ProphetAutotunerForecast` as the model_class.